Access to Technical Support, Customer Service and Billing Services

 If you are a low-income consumer and need help paying for your voice, broadband or wireless service, you may be eligible to participate in the Lifeline program.

 Lifeline is a non-transferable, federal benefit that makes monthly voice, broadband or wireless service more affordable.
+The program is limited to one discount per household.
 Eligible households may apply the monthly Lifeline discount to either landline voice, landline broadband or wireless voice service.
 Lifeline customers also have the option to apply the discount to a service bundle, such as home voice and home internet.
 The Lifeline voice service also includes toll blocking to qualifying customers without charge.
-For each month that the customer qualifies, the discount provided under the company’s Lifeline service for landline voice service is $12.75 per month; the discount for landline broadband service is $9.25 per month; and the discount for wireless voice is $9.25 per month.
+For each month that the customer qualifies, the discount provided under the company’s Lifeline service for landline voice service is $10.00 per month, the discount for landline broadband service is $9.25 per month, and the discount for wireless voice is $5.25 per month.

 - Supplemental Nutrition Assistance Program (SNAP)